-The club maintains a conservative investment portfolio with approximately 84% (2018: 88%) of investment assets held in fixed income assets.
+Standard UK maintains a conservative investment portfolio with approximately 78% (2019: 84%) of investment assets held in fixed income assets.

 Sensitivity analysis for interest rate risk illustrates how changes in the fair value of a financial instrument will fluctuate because of changes in market interest rates at the reporting date.
-An increase of 150 basis points in bond yields would result in a deficit for the club of \$0.8m (2018: \$3.1m).
+An increase of 150 basis points in bond yields would result in a deficit for Standard UK of \$5.5m (2019: \$0.8m).

-The club is exposed to equity price risk as a result of its holdings in equity investments.
+Standard UK is exposed to equity price risk as a result of its holdings in equity investments (including those held in collective investment undertakings).
 Sensitivity analysis for equity price risk illustrates the effect of changes in equity market indices on the value of the investment portfolio.
-A 10% decrease in equity values would be estimated to have decreased the surplus before tax and reserves at the year-end by \$0.7m (2018: \$0.9m).
+A 10% decrease in equity values would be estimated to have decreased the surplus before tax and reserves at the year-end by \$1.1m (2019: \$0.7m).

-The club is exposed to currency risk in respect of liabilities under insurance policies denominated in currencies other than US dollars.
-The most significant currencies to which the club is exposed are sterling and the euro.
-The club seeks to manage this risk by constraining the deviation of the currencies of the assets from the estimated currencies of the liabilities.
-The club also uses forward currency contracts to protect currency exposures and maintain investment policy benchmarks.
+Standard UK is exposed to currency risk in respect of liabilities under insurance policies denominated in currencies other than US dollars.
+The most significant currencies to which Standard UK is exposed are sterling and the euro.
+Standard UK seeks to manage this risk by constraining the deviation of the currencies of the assets from the estimated currencies of the liabilities.
+Standard UK also uses forward currency contracts to protect currency exposures and maintain investment policy benchmarks.

-At 20 February 2019, had sterling strengthened by 10% against the US dollar with all other variables held constant, the surplus for the year would have been \$0.1m higher (2018: \$6.2m higher).
-Had the euro strengthened by 10% against the USD dollar the surplus for the year would have been \$3.1m higher (2018: \$3.3m higher).
+At 20 February 2020, had sterling strengthened by 10% against the US dollar with all other variables held constant, the surplus for the year would have been \$1.8m lower (2019: \$0.1m higher).
+Had the euro strengthened by 10% against the USD dollar the surplus for the year would have been \$1.4m lower (2019: \$3.1m higher).